OpenTranslationBible/open-bible/en-GB/01.Genesis/md/genesis-24.md

 Food was set before him, but he said, “I will not eat until I have told you what I have to say.”
 “Speak on,” Laban said.

 ## Genesis 24:34
-So he said, “I am Abraham’s servant.
+He began, “I am Abraham’s servant.

 ## Genesis 24:35
 The Lord has greatly blessed my master, and he has become wealthy.
 He has given him flocks and herds, silver and gold, male and female servants, and camels and donkeys.